shershen08/Ptty/README.md

 	});
 ## Demo & Docs

-Please see the [Ptty online documentation](http://code.patxipierce.com/jquery-plugin/ptty/) or the [Demo](http://code.patxipierce.com/jquery-plugin/ptty/v/0.1/example.html).
+Please see the [online documentation](http://code.patxipierce.com/jquery-plugin/ptty/) or the [Demo](http://code.patxipierce.com/jquery-plugin/ptty/v/0.1/example.html).

+## Wishlist

+**To Do for version 0.1.0:**

+* Refactor code and clean up unnecessary statements
+* Add option for disabled="disabled" to input while ajax takes place.
+* Try contenteditable="true" instead of input="text"
+* Add upload type option.
+Similar to password.
+* Make a "scroll to command" response property that scrolls to the last input instead of the bottom.